Insider Selling: Oaktree Specialty Lending Co. (NASDAQ:OCSL) Major Shareholder Sells 200,000 Shares of Stock

 Oaktree Specialty Lending Co.
-(NASDAQ:OCSL) major shareholder Leonard M. Tannenbaum sold 200,000 shares of the business’s stock in a transaction that occurred on Thursday, December 23rd.
-The stock was sold at an average price of $7.51, for a total transaction of $1,502,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Major shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.
+(NASDAQ:OCSL) major shareholder Leonard M. Tannenbaum sold 200,000 shares of the company’s stock in a transaction on Monday, December 27th.
+The shares were sold at an average price of $7.54, for a total transaction of $1,508,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Major shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

-Oaktree Specialty Lending (NASDAQ:OCSL) last posted its earnings results on Tuesday, November 16th.
-The credit services provider reported $0.16 EPS for the quarter, topping analysts’ consensus estimates of $0.15 by $0.01.
+Oaktree Specialty Lending (NASDAQ:OCSL) last posted its quarterly earnings data on Tuesday, November 16th.
+The credit services provider reported $0.16 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.15 by $0.01.
 Oaktree Specialty Lending had a net margin of 113.31% and a return on equity of 8.51%.
-During the same period in the prior year, the firm posted $0.17 earnings per share.
-Research analysts forecast that Oaktree Specialty Lending Co. will post 0.67 earnings per share for the current year.
+During the same quarter in the prior year, the business earned $0.17 EPS.
+On average, equities analysts expect that Oaktree Specialty Lending Co. will post 0.67 EPS for the current year.

-Several hedge funds have recently modified their holdings of OCSL.
-Alliancebernstein L.P. bought a new stake in shares of Oaktree Specialty Lending during the 2nd quarter valued at $584,000.
-Advisor Group Holdings Inc. grew its position in shares of Oaktree Specialty Lending by 33.8% during the 2nd quarter.
-Advisor Group Holdings Inc. now owns 206,009 shares of the credit services provider’s stock valued at $1,378,000 after acquiring an additional 52,097 shares during the period.
-Oppenheimer & Co.
-Inc. grew its position in shares of Oaktree Specialty Lending by 31.6% during the 2nd quarter.
-Oppenheimer & Co.
-Inc. now owns 14,577 shares of the credit services provider’s stock valued at $98,000 after acquiring an additional 3,500 shares during the period.
-LSV Asset Management grew its position in shares of Oaktree Specialty Lending by 5.5% during the 2nd quarter.
-LSV Asset Management now owns 3,070,180 shares of the credit services provider’s stock valued at $20,539,000 after acquiring an additional 161,100 shares during the period.
-Finally, GSA Capital Partners LLP bought a new stake in shares of Oaktree Specialty Lending during the 2nd quarter valued at $338,000.
-68.71% of the stock is owned by hedge funds and other institutional investors.
+OCSL has been the topic of several recent research reports.
+JMP Securities upped their price objective on shares of Oaktree Specialty Lending from $8.00 to $8.50 and gave the company a “market outperform” rating in a report on Wednesday, November 17th.
+Zacks Investment Research raised shares of Oaktree Specialty Lending from a “hold” rating to a “buy” rating and set a $8.25 price target on the stock in a report on Saturday, December 25th.
+Four analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average price target of $7.88.

-A number of brokerages recently weighed in on OCSL.
-JMP Securities boosted their price objective on shares of Oaktree Specialty Lending from $8.00 to $8.50 and gave the stock a “market outperform” rating in a report on Wednesday, November 17th.
-Zacks Investment Research raised shares of Oaktree Specialty Lending from a “hold” rating to a “buy” rating and set a $8.25 target price for the company in a research report on Saturday.
-Four investment analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus target price of $7.88.
+A number of institutional investors and hedge funds have recently bought and sold shares of OCSL.
+Moors & Cabot Inc. purchased a new position in Oaktree Specialty Lending during the third quarter valued at $27,000.
+GPS Wealth Strategies Group LLC raised its position in shares of Oaktree Specialty Lending by 241.7% in the third quarter.
+GPS Wealth Strategies Group LLC now owns 4,100 shares of the credit services provider’s stock valued at $29,000 after buying an additional 2,900 shares during the last quarter.
+Newbridge Financial Services Group Inc. raised its position in shares of Oaktree Specialty Lending by 56.1% in the third quarter.
+Newbridge Financial Services Group Inc. now owns 4,174 shares of the credit services provider’s stock valued at $29,000 after buying an additional 1,500 shares during the last quarter.
+Tradition Wealth Management LLC acquired a new stake in shares of Oaktree Specialty Lending in the second quarter valued at about $40,000.
+Finally, CIBC Asset Management Inc acquired a new stake in shares of Oaktree Specialty Lending in the third quarter valued at about $71,000.
+68.71% of the stock is currently owned by institutional investors and hedge funds.

 About Oaktree Specialty Lending